rchartra/NcCut/README.md

     venv\Scripts\activate
     ```

-If you are having trouble installing CutView please refer to the Troubleshooting section of the [docs](https://cutview.readthedocs.io/en/latest/installation.html)
+If you are having trouble installing NcCut please refer to the Troubleshooting section of the [docs](https://nccut.readthedocs.io/en/latest/installation.html)

 # <ins>Using the App</ins>

-* If you would like to try out the app there are example image and NetCDF files in the [support](https://github.com/rchartra/CutView/tree/master/support) folder of this repository
+* If you would like to try out the app there are example image and NetCDF files in the [support](https://github.com/rchartra/NcCut/tree/master/support) folder of this repository
     * Relative file paths:

         `support/example.jpg`\